-a and -r has been extended,

 ability to detect insertions/deletions

-of lines, similarly to what diff does,
+of lines, similarly to what diff

 through activation of a filter.

-Let us suppose that the files list1 and
+Suppose that the files list1

-list2 contain the data
+contain the data

 Additional_line_which_creates_confusion Additional_line_which_creates_confusion +1.000 +2.510 +10.022